Directed by: Boyd Kirkland

 While a fairly intriguing idea, sadly the episode doesn’t match up to these initial questions.
 The episode begins with Bruce Wayne volunteering at a local soup kitchen, where he learns that there are several local homeless people going missing in Gotham City.
 Ever the detective, Bruce decides to investigate, only to be captured and taken to a labour camp, where these men are being forced to work as slaves.
 While there, he suffers from amnesia, which leads him to desperately try and remember his past.

-The episode perhaps functions best, when its focused on the main character, particularly his focus to escape and save the people in the camp.
+The episode perhaps functions best, when it is focused on the main character, particularly his focus to escape and save the people in the camp.
 While captured, we get some neat sequences offering firsthand insight into Batman’s psyche.
 Moments such as surreal dream sequences featuring the Joker demonstrate the internal battle within Bruce’s mind as he slowly remembers his true identity.
 There’s also a great deal of catharsis to be had when Batman himself arrives and deals out some punishment to his captors, even though the action scenes are pretty generic.

-Sadly, despite these interesting windows into Batman’s mind, the episode doesn’t necessarily get to grips with the questions posed by the writers.
+Despite these interesting windows into Batman’s mind, the episode doesn’t necessarily get to grips with the questions posed by the writers.
 Instead, it merely answers them, by having Batman just straight-out remember who he was.
 While we get glimpses of what is perhaps a underlying heroism embedded within him (notably when he saves Riley), it’s just one scene.
 Not enough to give us a definitive answer.
 Again, much like the character development of the supporting characters, it almost feels as though the run time may have been a contributing factor to this.

 The Forgotten also allows us to see the series demonstrate one of Batman’s most common tropes from the comics – that of his many undercover disguises, which he uses to infiltrate and get closer to his investigations.
 Its a nice touch, however his actual capture is somewhat of a let down.
 After a fairly low key brawl against two henchmen, Batman is hit from behind by another of their colleagues.
 While normally I would be the first one to note that Batman’s mortality is what makes him so effective as a superhero protagonist (i.e. he is flawed, human, not invulnerable to risk), him being caught out here is somewhat uncharacteristic of the professional Dark Knight presented by the series; one who appears at the peak of his powers.